-With regard to the GFT Group's relationships with related companies, the majority of the goods and services rendered amounting to €42 thousand (2022: €40 thousand) are attributable - as in the previous year - to 1886 Ventures GmbH, Stuttgart, which is controlled by Ulrich Dietz, Chairman of the Administrative Board.
+With regard to the GFT Group's relationships with related companies, the majority of the goods and services rendered amounting to €52 thousand (2023: €42 thousand) are attributable to GLOBE Fuel Cell Systems GmbH, Stuttgart, which is controlled by Ulrich Dietz, Chairman of the Administrative Board.
+In the previous year, goods and services rendered amounting to €42 thousand were attributable to 1886Technologies GmbH (formerly: 1886 Ventures GmbH), Stuttgart, which is also controlled by Ulrich Dietz.

-As in the previous year, goods and services received mainly relate to services provided by CODE_n GmbH, Stuttgart, controlled by Ulrich Dietz, in connection with the letting of office space to third parties amounting to \leq 131 thousand in total (2022: \leq 134 thousand).
+As in the previous year, goods and services received mainly relate to services provided by CODE\n GmbH, Stuttgart, controlled by Ulrich Dietz, in connection with the letting of office space to third parties amounting to €171 thousand (2023: €131 thousand).